 This year’s event runs until Nov.
 29 and involves a photo contest, a talent show and more.
-Due to the COVID-19 pandemic, the event is being held online, and festivalgoers at home can upload photos of their sauce pots.
+Due to the COVID-19 pandemic, the event is being held online; festivalgoers at home can upload photos of their sauce pots.

-Festival organizers are also soliciting suggestions for next year’s event.
+Also, the festival organizers are looking for suggestions for next year’s event.

 For more information, check the official festival website at www.jangfestival.co.kr.

 Theme park E-World in Daegu will kick off its signature Christmas Fantasy Festival on Saturday.

 Earlier this month, the amusement park lit up its 9-meter-tall Miracle Tree.
 During the festival visitors can also see the Lighting Balloon Road along with other photo zones themed around Christmas and winter.
 The Miracle Rose Garden, featuring 100,000 blue light roses, will be illuminated too.
 On opening day, Santa Claus will welcome visitors.

 Seoul Lantern Festival